R0hit-Yadav/RUST/Rust_Doc.md

 ### thread_local!
 Macro?
 The thread_local! macro creates thread-local storage, which means each thread gets its own copy of the data.
 It is useful when data is not meant to be shared across threads.

+### lazy_static!
+Macro?
+The lazy_static! macro is used to define global, lazily initialized static variables.
+It is often used for configurations, caches, or other static resources.

+Feature	Description
+Thread	                A unit of execution managed by the OS.

+Task	                Lightweight unit of work managed by an async runtime.

+ThreadId	            Unique identifier for a thread.

+Multithreading	        Executing tasks concurrently using multiple threads.

+Kill Thread/Task	    Use signals or flags to stop execution gracefully.

+Join Threads	        Use join method to wait for threads to complete.

+Join Tasks	            Use tokio::join! or futures::join! to wait for multiple async tasks.

+thread_local!
+Provides thread-local storage for per-thread data.

+lazy_static!
+Creates global, lazily initialized static variables.